organix/crlf/abcm/ABCM.md

 ## Binary Octet-Stream Encoding

 For more-efficient network transmission, we propose an octet-stream encoding which is isomorphic to JSON.
+As with ASCII text, there are multiple ways to encode the same abstract JSON value.
+All valid encodings produce valid equivalent JSON values, although some representation details are lost.
+Every valid JSON value can be represented in Binary Octet-Stream Encoding.
+As far as possible, values may be round-tripped without loss of information.
+Floating-point values are problematic, even in JSON, due to translation between base-10 and base-2.
+Binary Octet-Stream Encoding, by itself, is **not** lossy, since values remain in base-2 representation.

 There are six types of abstract data values representable in JSON:
  * Null